What are the most important task management skills for managers and how to improve?

 2. Prioritization

 There will always be tasks which are more essential than others.
-Prioritization is the ability to prioritize tasks based on urgency and importance.
+Prioritization helps managers identify tasks based on urgency and importance.
 It includes creating a priority list of tasks to fulfill the project requirements in the given time.

 3. Delegation